 We’ll help you cultivate your career goals and lay out a plan of attack.

 You will have endless opportunities to practice your elevator pitch and we’ll show you how to highlight your assets.

 Our monthly events will connect you with our ever-expanding network and their amazing opportunities.

 The Career Services team is always reaching out to new employers, curating resumes and arranging interviews.

 Our students put their trust in us, so we hold ourselves to the highest standards to ensure that everyone coming into our program is set up for success.

 A short 5-10 minutes application for you to introduce yourself, including your education and coding experience, plus your super power.
 You know, the important details that will help us get to know you.
 New cohorts fill up on a rolling basis so make sure to submit your application as soon as possible!

 Our admissions team will get in touch (quickly!) after reviewing your application and invite you for an interview.
 We want to meet you, show you our space and give you a chance to see the current cohort in action!
 This is also your opportunity to ask us anything.

-The first step to becoming a developer is laying your foundation with our Prep Course.
-The 40-60 hours you’ll spend on completing prep will introduce the basic technologies you’ll use throughout bootcamp.
-You are required to complete the Prep Course remotely before your first day on campus.
+The first step to becoming a developer is laying your foundation with our Prep Modules.
+The 80 hours you’ll spend on completing prep will introduce the basic technologies you’ll use throughout bootcamp.
+You are required to complete the Prep Modules before your first day of bootcamp.

 Once you are accepted into a cohort, your place in the program will only be reserved once we have received your deposit.
-Deposits can be paid by credit card, and we are able to accept cheques, wire transfers, bank drafts, or cash for the remainder of your tuition.
+Deposits can be paid by credit card, and we are able to accept cheques, wire transfers, or bank drafts for the remainder of your tuition.
 Your tuition is due 2 weeks before your start date.

 6-10 weeks before your intended start date.